nashville-software-school/aws-deployment-instructions/README.md

 5. Choose the version of Node you used locally to develop your project.
 6. Select `n` for [CodeCommit](https://aws.amazon.com/codecommit/).
 You do not need an AWS-managed service for code source and version control.
-8. Set up SSH access for your EC2 instances if you would like.
+8. Set up SSH access for your EC2 instances if you would like:
    * Select a keypair.
    * Name the keypair.
    * Enter a passphrase.
-   * The public key will be saved locally to `/Users/<user>/.ssh/<keypair_name>
+   * The public key will be saved locally to `/Users/<user>/.ssh/<keypair_name>`.
-   * Enter your passphrase to upload the public key to AWS.
+   * Enter your passphrase to upload the public key to AWS. **Store this passphrase securely**.
+You will need it each time you use the keypair.

 ### Creating Your Elastic Beanstalk Application
 From your application's home directory, run ```eb create```.
 This will generate a new Elastic Beanstalk environment and deploy your application to it.